ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 ### Security Principles
 In this day and age security is a hot topic.
 During this session we went over the basics on how to protect your application.
-From validating user input to database security, but also how to protect the users data.
+From validating user input to database security, but also how to protect the users' data.

 # Clean Code
 Today, one of the most important skills a developer has is Clean Code.